 - Employers should also work with one another to develop industry-specific standards for jobs that can be easily communicated and understood by work-seekers.

-TONGAAT HULETT STARCHTongaat Hulett Starch (THS) is an example of an employer that changed their sourcing and matching approach to focus on future success in the workplace, rather than on qualifications.
+Tongaat Hulett Starch (THS) is an example of an employer that changed their sourcing and matching approach to focus on future success in the workplace, rather than on qualifications.
 Moving away from traditionally sourcing graduates, they partnered with Harambee Youth Employment Accelerator to source young people who were a match for the job, and close specific work readiness gaps.
-These included:

 - Identifying the problem-solving skills needed for the job, not just having a generic “maths” requirement: Problem-solving and in particular functional numeracy.
 Providing candidates with the functional skills that would be needed in the workplace – for example working with percentages and numbers in order to be able to prepare a shift report, or being able to discern different numerical relationships such as tabulated information as might be required for recording instrumentation readings, rather than specifying a blanket requirement for ‘maths.’